mcellteam/cellblender_tutorials/data_model_scripting.rst

 generate a grid of molecules with different diffusion constants in the x-y plane.
 For simplicity, we'll set the diffusion constant proportional to the sum of the x and y coordinates.
-We'll name each molecule according by its x and y locations.
+We'll name each molecule according to its x and y locations.
 Assuming an 8x8 grid the outline of our code would look like this:

 ::